lesserwhirls/tds-s3-jpl-test/README.md

 As an example, the full key to the MUR 1km analysis from 2019-02-13 would be `MUR/2018_02_13_090000-JPL-L4_GHRSST-SSTfnd-MUR-GLOB-v02.0-fv04.1.nc`

-Similarly, Under the `MUR25/` prefix, objects are named as follows:
+Similarly, under the `MUR25/` prefix, objects are named as follows:
   * *yyyy_MM_dd*_090000-JPL-L4_GHRSST-SSTfnd-MUR25-GLOB-v02.0-fv04.2.nc

 As an example, the full key to the MUR 0.25 degree analysis from 2019-02-13 would be `MUR25/2019_02_13_090000-JPL-L4_GHRSST-SSTfnd-MUR25-GLOB-v02.0-fv04.2.nc`.

 These object names are a little different than the names of the files as obtained from JPL.
-For example, the 2019-02-13 MUR 1km file from JPL is named `20190213090000-JPL-L4_GHRSST-SSTfnd-MUR-GLOB-v02.0-fv04.1.nc` I chose to rename the objects based on how I see designing the TDS S3 `datasetScan` capibility.
+For example, the 2019-02-13 MUR 1km file from JPL is named `20190213090000-JPL-L4_GHRSST-SSTfnd-MUR-GLOB-v02.0-fv04.1.nc` I chose to rename the objects based on how I see designing the TDS S3 `datasetScan` capability.
 I can see providing the `datasetScan` element a bucket, a prefix (e.g. `MUR/`) and a delimiter (`_` for my object names).
 This will allow the user who browses the HTML catalogs the ability to "click through" by year, month, and date.
 This will reduce the time needed by the TDS to generate a catalog at a given level, and will help keep the number of entries shown in any single catalog manageable (the maximum number of links you would see on any one html page would be 31, as opposed to all 1460 objects).